Divorce by mutual agreement will not lead to quick and easy divorces: Sun Xueling

 If they cite separation as a fact, they have to "put their lives on hold" for the three or four years of separation before filing for divorce.
 This can be "harmful to the couple and their children as the relationship between the couple would likely be tense and unstable during the period of separation", Ms Sun said.

-Now, the three factors to prove for divorce are adultery, desertion and unreasonable behaviour.
-There are also two factors to prove for separation: three years' separation with spouse's consent or four years without consent.
+Now, the three fault-based facts for divorce are adultery, desertion and unreasonable behaviour.
+There are also two facts of separation: three years’ separation with spouse’s consent, or four years without consent.

-Hence, divorce by mutual agreement for the irretrievable breakdown of marriage is the sixth factor for divorce.
+Hence, divorce by mutual agreement for the irretrievable breakdown of marriage is the sixth fact for divorce.

 Ms Sun said this new option is not a "simple handshake" of a mutual agreement to divorce as couples have to tell the courts why their marriage broke down irretrievably.